 Are you walking around like a zombie because your baby is keeping you up at night?
 Did you know that the top desire of most new parents is to get more sleep?

-In a 2012 BabyCenter survey, families with new babies reported that getting more sleep was their greatest wish—even before having more time or money.
+In a 2012 BabyCenter survey, families with new babies reported that getting more sleep was their greatest wish, even higher than having more time or money.
 It turns out that fatigued moms reported that baby keeping them up at night led to their feeling frustrated (58%), irritable (78%), unable to focus at work (37%) and distant from their spouses (35%).
 If your baby is keeping you up at night, try these eight simple solutions to escape the overtired parent trap and help your baby get enough Zzzs:

-- Try “twinkle interruptus.”
-This technique was introduced by Dr. Karp, who offers it as an alternative to crying out—for babies around age 1 or so.
+8. Try “twinkle interruptus.”
+This technique was introduced by Dr. Karp, who offers it as an alternative to "crying it out" for babies around age 1 or so.
 At bedtime, follow your routine; but interrupt it to say, “Hold on.
 I have to go see Daddy.”
 Leave the room for a few seconds.
 When you return, you continue snuggling.
 Then you go out again for a longer time—about 15 seconds.
 Later, extend the interruption to 30 seconds…and so on.
 After a few nights, your baby will typically start falling asleep when you’re out of the room.

-Following even a few of these tips from the experts should help get your baby into sleeping more at night, allowing you to catch up on some much-needed rest.
+Following even a few of these tips from the experts should help get your baby into the habit of sleeping more at night, allowing you to catch up on some much-needed rest.